 At Pathways High they start by trusting that each and every one of their students wants to be successful.
 Day in and day out, no matter what behavior students are demonstrating, the Pathways High team assumes that all their students want to be successful in their lives.
 They assume that everyone wants to be a winner.
 Who wouldn’t want to be successful?
 Even those who might be coming to school late.
 Even those who aren’t turning in their assignments on time.
 Even those who are slumped in the back of the room with their eyes down.
 By trusting that their students want to be successful, regardless of their behavior, the team at Pathways High flips the traditional school model on its head.
 This is a big step beyond the rhetoric of ‘all kids can learn.’
 Pathways believes that once students find the vision for their future that will inspire them they will all find themselves on a path to success…

 Much more to come!
 To help our members go further in their journeys to mastery learning and the Mastery Transcript, MTC is growing its range of resources and opportunities on community.mastery.org.
-Members can stay tuned for more on our case studies series with Chris Sturgis and special invitations to share and connect with colleagues across the network.
+Members can stay tuned for more on our case studies series with Chris Sturgis and special invitations to share and connect with colleagues across the network in the New Year.
 If you are not yet a member but are interested in learning more about benefits of membership, please get in touch today.